-Citical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has in place procedures to 2.
+Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has in place procedures to ensure the inclusion of all public elementary and secondary school students 4 with disabilities in the State's assessment system.
+Decisions about how to assess students with disabilities must be made by a student's IEP Team under IDEA, the placement team under Section 504, or the individual or team designated by a district to make that decision under Title II of the ADA, as applicable, based on each student's individual abilities and needs. • For ELP assessments, policies that require the inclusion of an EL with a disability that precludes assessment of the student in one or more of the required domains (speaking, listening, reading, and writing) such that there are no appropriate accommodations for the affected component (the State must assess the student's English language proficiency based on the remaining components in which it is possible to assess the student).
 2.2-16 Accessibility and Accommodations Supplement The blue text is the additional evidence requested by previous peer reviewers.
 For ACCESS and Alternate ACCESS: • Evidence of policies that require the inclusion of an EL with a disability that precludes assessment of the student in one or more of the required domains (i.e., ensuring that the student will be assessed based on the remaining components in which it is possible to assess the student Document 2.2-16 (p.
 4) provides evidence of the participation expectations for all ELs with disabilities.
 WIDA's accessibility supplement/manual is in process of being revised.
 This evidence was insufficient during the previous peer review and it is still insufficient.
 There needs to be evidence of a clear policy requiring students to take as many domains as they are capable of participating in, and a procedure for producing an overall score based on the domains assessed.
 The WIDA response indicates that a revised accessibility supplement/manual will be released in Fall, 2021, but the delay caused students in 2020 to lack the inclusion that these guidelines would allow.
 According to WIDA response (p.
 26), "Alternate ACCESS is not provided in Braille or any alternate mode of communication."
+Evidence was not sufficient to meet this CE.

-&lt;sup>4 For ELP peer review, this refers to ELs with disabilities.
+4 For ELP peer review, this refers to ELs with disabilities.